rafa-br34/py-wg/examples/README.md

 ### Configuring with Mullvad

-When using Mullvad as the VPN provider manually generate a configuration file, the generated configuration file might look like this:
+When using Mullvad for the WireGuard config manually generate a configuration file.
+The generated configuration file might look like this:

 ```ini
 [Interface]